NEW: The U.S. Supreme Court grants a stay of execution

 CNN’s original series “Death Row Stories” explores America’s capital punishment system.
 Join the conversation about the death penalty at facebook.com/cnn or Twitter @CNNorigSeries using #DeathRowStories.

-U.S. Supreme Court Justice Samuel Alito has granted a stay of execution for a Missouri death row inmate whose rare birth defect, his lawyers argued, would have made his death an "excruciating" process.
+The full U.S. Supreme Court granted a stay of execution for a Missouri death row inmate whose rare birth defect, his lawyers argued, would have made his death an “excruciating” process.

-Russell Bucklew had been scheduled to die at 12:01 a.m.
-CT Wednesday at Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
+Russell Bucklew had been scheduled to die early Wednesday at Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
 It would have been the first execution since Oklahoma botched a procedure last month.

 Bucklew, who turned 46 last week, is already in pain, as his condition includes unstable tumors in his head and neck, causing him to bleed regularly from his mouth, nose, eyes and ears, said defense attorney Cheryl Pilate.

 Dr. Joel Zivot of Emory University filed an affidavit in the case saying that Bucklew’s airway is so “severely compromised and obstructed,” especially when he’s lying flat, that it could easily be ruptured, raising the risk that Bucklew could choke or suffocate.